 STOP!
 WILD ANIMALS DO NOT MAKE GOOD PETS!!
 First, it is illegal to possess wildlife in Alberta without a special permit.
 As well, they often carry diseases that are harmful, sometimes even fatal, to humans.
 Raising wildlife in your home robs that animal of the wild life it was meant to live and can cause irreparable harm to that animal.
 If you have found and retrieved a baby animal, return it to its mother as quickly as possible.
 If it is not possible, contact your nearest wildlife rehabilitation center.

 Make sure that the bird is indeed orphaned by observing it for a period of time.
 Once you are absolutely certain it needs help, put on a pair of protective gloves before handling the bird.
-You will need to keep the bird safe and warm until you are able to transport it to a vet clinic.
-Follow the steps below:

 1. Place the baby bird in a makeshift nest made out of an old shoe box lined with dryer lint or a soft cloth.